Published On: Apr 08 2013 11:21:02 AM EDTUpdated On: Apr 10 2015 02:00:00 AM EDT

 1959: Akihito, the future emperor of Japan, weds Michiko, who becomes the first commoner to marry into the Japanese Imperial Family.

-1958: Singer-songwriter and music producer Babyface is born Kenneth Brian Edmonds in Indianapolis, Ind.
+1958: Singer-songwriter and music producer Babyface is born Kenneth Brian Edmonds in Indianapolis, Indiana.
 Babyface, who helped start the careers of TLC, Usher and Toni Braxton, co-wrote and produced Whitney Houston's "I'm Your Baby Tonight" and also wrote and produced Boyz II Men's "End of the Road" and "I'll Make Love to You," both of which established records for the longest stay at No. 1 on the Billboard Hot 100 chart.

 1957: Ricky Nelson, 16, performs his recently-recorded version of Fats Domino's "I'm Walkin'," on his family's TV sitcom, "The Adventures Of Ozzie And Harriet."
 The record would sell 500,000 copies in the next week alone and launch the teen idol's singing career.

-1957: The drama "12 Angry Men," starring Henry Fonda and directed by Sidney Lumet, premieres in Los Angeles, Calif.
+1957: The drama "12 Angry Men," starring Henry Fonda and directed by Sidney Lumet, premieres in Los Angeles, California.
 The movie, which was Lumet's first feature film, was nominated for Academy Awards for Best Director, Best Picture and Best Writing of Adapted Screenplay, losing all three to "The Bridge on the River Kwai."

 1954: French filmmaker Auguste Lumière (left), who, along with his brother Louis (right), was one of the earliest filmmakers in history, dies at the age of 91 in Lyon, France.
 The Lumière brothers patented a number of significant filmmaking processes leading up to their film camera, the cinématographe, and presented the first motion picture screenings in 1895.